Gimnástica de Torrelavega: History

 Gimnasticá de Torrelavega was founded in 1907.
 This makes the club one of the oldest football teams in Spain, as well as the oldest professional team from Cantabria.
 The team played mostly friendly matches before 1925, as there were not any organized football leagues in Spain prior to that.
 The team first played in the regional league of Cantabria for three seasons, before being accepted into Tercera Division in 1929.
 Gimnastica played there for two years, before switching back to the regional league of Cantabria.

-Their first touch of professional football came in 1939, when the team managed to promote to Segunda Division for the first time, after winning Tercera Division the season prior.
+Their first touch of professional football came in 1939, when the team was promote for the first time to Segunda División, after league was expanded into 40 teams divide on five groups.
 They remained there only one season, and were relegated.
-Gimnastica did not return to the second tier until 1949, when they managed to finish in fifth place in the 1949-50 season.
-They remained there for five seasons, being relegated after the 1953-54 season.
+Gimnastica did not return to the second tier until 1949, when they managed to finish in fifth place in the 1949–50 season.
+They remained there for five seasons, being relegated after the 1953–54 season.

 Following their relegation, Gimnastica spent 12 seasons in Tercera, before promoting back to Segunda in 1966.
 Their third spell in the second division lasted two years.
 Following that, the team bounced between Segunda Division B, Tercera and the regional leagues.
-Gimnastica de Torrelavega currently plays in Tercera Division, following their immediate relegation from Segunda B at the end of the 2018-19 season.
+Gimnastica de Torrelavega currently plays in Tercera Division, following their immediate relegation from Segunda B at the end of the 2018–19 season.